-When both charging and OTG are enabled, the OTG operation takes priority.
+When both charging and OTG are enabled, OTG operation takes priority.

 Figure 14 shows the OTG boost start-up time sequence.
-Once OTG is enabled, the MP2624 will boost the PMID to 5.0V first.
-Then the block FET is regulated linearly with the current limit of $I{OLIM}$ + 300mA.
-When the $V{IN\OTG}$ is charged higher than 4.6V within 6ms, the block FET is turned on fully.
-Otherwise, PMID tries to charge IN again after a 8ms off period.
-When the total time hits 56ms, the OTG is turned off and will not start again until the OTG mode is reset.
-When the OTG output is in an OCP condition or short condition, the output works the same process.
+Once OTG is enabled, the MP2624A boosts PMID to 5.0V first.
+Then the block FET is regulated linearly with the current limit of I{OLIM} + 300mA.
+When V{IN OTG} is charged higher than 4.6V within 6ms, the block FET is turned on fully.
+Otherwise, PMID tries to charge IN again after an 8ms off period.
+The condition repeats until $V{IN\ OTG}$ is higher than 4.6V.